Causes of Cirrhosis

 Dietary and Lifestyle Changes

-All patients with cirrhosis can benefit from certain lifestyle interventions.
+Anyone who has cirrhosis can benefit from certain lifestyle interventions.
 These include:

 - Stop drinking alcohol.